kriemo/SciRNotebook/README.md

     in_header: include/in_header.html
     before_body: include/before_body.html
 ```

+#### Customizing header navbar links
+The html that controls the links in the navbar is located in the `Entries/include/before_header.html` file.
+Edit the "dummy links" included to link to .html files of interest.

 #### Wordcloud
 A wordcloud is displayed on the Notebook_toc.html page.
-This wordcloud is derived from teh database.json file used for indexing the lunr.js search.
+This wordcloud is derived from the database.json file used for indexing the lunr.js search.
 Words can be removed from the wordcloud by editing the wordcloud_generator.R script and adding words to the `badwords` variable.
+If you want to disable the wordcloud, remove the html code in lines 12-15 of the Entries/Notebook_toc.Rmd file.

 ## Credits
 This format was mostly inspired by the RMarkdown documentation website.